tosssssy/mcp-server-debug-thinking/SECURITY.md

 ## Security Best Practices for Users

-When using MCP Server Debug Iteration:
+When using MCP Server Debug Thinking:

 1. **Keep Dependencies Updated**: Regularly update the package and its dependencies
-2. **Secure Storage**: The `.debug-iteration-mcp/` directory contains debugging data.
+2. **Secure Storage**: The `.debug-thinking-mcp/` directory contains debugging data.
 Ensure it's properly secured and not exposed publicly
 3. **Environment Variables**: Never commit sensitive environment variables to version control
 4. **Access Control**: Limit access to the MCP server to trusted clients only

 ## Security Features

-The MCP Server Debug Iteration includes several security features:
+The MCP Server Debug Thinking includes several security features:

 - Data is stored locally in the project directory
 - No external network requests are made